AvaloniaUI/avalonia-docs/docs/concepts/templates/content-template.md

 </Window>
 ```

 In the above, the bindings refer to the properties of any class present in the content zone of the window.
-Here the window content is the same student object as you used before; but when you run this code, _Avalonia UI_ now displays:&#x20;
+Here the window content is the same student object as you used before; but when you run this code, _Avalonia UI_ now displays:

 <img src={ContentTemplateStudentScreenshot} alt=""/>